FormidableLabs/react-live/README.md

 Using this HOC allows you to add new components to react-live, or replace the default ones, with a new desired behaviour.

+## A note on user generated code
+Using this library with user generated code should be done carefully.
+Allowing users to execute arbitrary code, if not done carefully, can lead to XSS (Cross-site scripting) vulnerabilities.

 ## Comparison to [component-playground](https://github.com/FormidableLabs/component-playground)

 There are multiple options when it comes to live, editable React component environments.
 Formidable actually has **two** first class projects to help you out: [`component-playground`](https://github.com/FormidableLabs/component-playground) and [`react-live`](https://github.com/FormidableLabs/react-live).
 Let's briefly look at the libraries, use cases, and factors that might help in deciding which is right for you.